CyberCookie/siegel/client_core/network/README.md

             - **event** - **Event**<br /><br />

     - `onmessage` - **(e: MessageEvent, parsedMessage: any) => void**<br />
-        Triggers when message is received<br />
+        Triggered when message is received<br />

     - `onclose` - **(e: CloseEvent) => void**<br />
-        Triggers once socket connection has been clossed<br />
+        Triggered once socket connection has been clossed<br />

     - `onerror` - **(e?: Event) => void**<br />
-        Triggres once an error is occured in a socket connection<br />
+        Triggered once an error is occured in a socket connection<br />
         **undefined** parameter means that connection was closed when **serverTimeout** has been elapsed

 - `parseIncommingMsg` - **(e: MessageEvent) => any**<br />